owntech-foundation/bootloader/docs/getting_started.md

     - User program is written at the address 0x8010000 directly.
     - A reboot is performed and the bootloader jumps to user code at address 0x8010000.

 !!! note

-    When entering recovery mode, the user LED should light up

-!!! note